 Everything gets thinner and smaller to appear more discreet.

-What’s even better?
+This bring us to today where we have everything from Moon Cups to menstrual disks, period products for every mood.
+What’s perhaps even better that all this product dev?
 An evolved attitude (some places) that is committed to removing the stigma from the very natural function of menstruation every woman endures for an estimated 40 years of her life.
 This may be our greatest innovation yet.
+Stay tuned.